narajaon/onestatus/README.md

 attributes:
 - `s:getDefaultColor` (it will make your statusline's background match with your vim's theme)

+## Exposed global variables
+- `g:onestatus_default_layout`: can be `0` or `1`.
+Defaults to `1`
+ Setting it to 0 prevents onestatus from applying some arbitrary layout style.
+Usefull when you want to fully customize your statusline.
+- `g:onestatus_config_path`: a path string
+ It contains the default path where onestatus will look for a `onestatus.json`.
+You can override it if you want to use a custom path.

 ## For even more customization
 OneStatus also provides a helper to send more straightforward commands to tmux